 Our By-laws and Key Policies

-, LWVCC does not support or oppose any political party or candidate — essential to the effectiveness of its voter service and citizen education work and providing a solid foundation to its work on issues.
-LWVCC may take action on governmental measures and policies in accordance with its positions.
+Policy, the LWVCC does not support or oppose any political party or candidate — essential to the effectiveness of its voter service and citizen education work and providing a solid foundation for its work on issues.
+The LWVCC may take action on governmental measures and policies in accordance with its positions.

 LWVCC's Policy on Candidate Forums and Debates